About Mark A. Tabakin

+Mark has worked extensively in public sector representation.
+He represents municipalities and their independent authorities and boards of education in all facets of their operations, including governance, employment/labor matters and collective bargaining.
+He has many years of experience serving as general counsel, special counsel, education counsel, labor counsel and negotiator for public entities throughout New Jersey.
 Mark focuses his practice on labor, employment, regulatory and public sector matters.
 He provides advice and counsel to both public and private sector employers on policy matters, contract administration, and employer/employee relationships.
 He represents clients at the bargaining table and before administrative agencies and arbitrators.
 Mark is knowledgeable in a range of matters involving political campaign law, including state and local “pay to play” issues.
 He regularly advises clients with respect to their political contribution rights and disclosure obligations.

 Mark regularly litigates in both state and federal courts and practices before the U.S. Equal Employment Opportunity Commission, National Labor Relations Board, and numerous New Jersey State agencies, including the Public Employment Relations Commission, Division on Civil Rights, Election Law Enforcement Commission, Department of Education, Office of Administrative Law, Civil Service Commission, Division of Pensions and School Ethics Commission.